jsdclxvi/Reforestation/README.md

-## What kind of dinosaur loves to sleep?
-A stega-snore-us.
+## Leather is great for sneaking around because it's made of hide.